Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 - Choose different salt (but they need to be deterministic from the information provided by the user only).
 - Use different parameters (but that may reduce the security)

+To keep things simple, we will use different salt, as we could easily create multiple salt using the email + constant value.

 ## Risks

 The devices are not stored securely to only allow the user to access them.